Berkeley-CS61B/skeleton-sp16/proj1c/spec/proj1c.md

 The `wordToDeque` method should be straightforward.
 You will simply build a Deque where the characters in the deque appear in the same order as in the word.

 The `isPalindrome` method should return true if the given word is a palindrome, and false otherwise.
 A palindrome is defined as a word that is the same whether it is read forwards or backwards.
-For example "a", "racecar", and "noon" are all palindromes. "horse", "rancor", and "aaaaab" are not palindromes.
+For example "a", "racecar", and "noon" are all palindromes. "horse", "rancor", and "aaaaab" are not palindromes. *Any word of length 1 or 0 is a palindrome.*

 Tip: Search the web to see how to get the ith character in a String.